Dev7-Mubarak/DVDL/README.md

 4. **Set up the database**:
    - Create a SQL Server database.
-   - Update the connection string in the `app.config` file for the Data Access Layer (DAL) to match your SQL Server instance.
+   - Update the connection string in the `app.config` file for the Data Access Layer (DAL).
-   - Use ADO.NET scripts to initialize the database.
+   - Initialize the database using ADO.NET scripts.

 5. **Run the application**:
    - Build the solution in Visual Studio.
-   - Run the application from the Presentation Layer (Windows Forms).
+   - Run the Windows Forms application.

-## Usage

-### Main Modules:
-- **Issue New License**: Enter applicant details and issue a new driving license.
-- **Renew License**: Renew an existing license by entering the license number.
-- **Replace License**: Handle lost or damaged licenses by issuing replacements.
-- **Manage Driving Tests**: Schedule and record results for driving tests.
-- **Search License**: Search for licenses by applicant's national ID or license number.

-## Contributing
+## 🤝 Contributing

-Contributions are welcome!
-Please follow the standard procedure:
+We welcome contributions!
+Follow these steps:
 1. Fork the repository.
-2. Create a new branch (`git checkout -b feature-branch`).
+2. Create a feature branch (`git checkout -b feature-branch`).
-3. Make changes and commit (`git commit -m 'Added feature'`).
+3. Commit your changes (`git commit -m 'Add feature'`).
 4. Push the branch (`git push origin feature-branch`).
 5. Open a pull request.

+## 📄 License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.